qtrix/the-final-stake/README.md

 A: Yes!
 You can enter with any amount you're comfortable risking.
 Higher stakes mean bigger potential prizes.

 **Q: How long does a game last?**
-A: Each game runs for 24 hours with three 8-hour phases.
+A: Each game runs for 24 hours(configurable) with three 8-hour phases.

 **Q: Is it fair for small players?**
 A: Yes!
 Anti-whale mechanics ensure that skill matters more than starting capital.